CrimsonNynja/CrimsonNynja/README.md

 # Hi, I'm Hudson

-I am a developer working for [REA](https://www.rea-group.com/) who is enthusiastic about all things code.
+I am a developer currently working for [REA group](https://www.rea-group.com/) who is enthusiastic about all things code.

 Proficient in both front and backend programming, I have a wide range of knowledge from across different programming languages, paradigms, and libraries.